ucsb/campus-cloud-docs/index.md

 ### Getting Started

-To get started using the Campus Cloud, please see the [Getting Started](getting-started) guide
+To get started using the Campus Cloud, please see the [Getting Started](getting-started) guide.

 ### Questions/Contact

-#### For general questions - info@cloud.ucsb.edu
+For general questions - info@cloud.ucsb.edu
-#### For problems or quesions involving your Campus Cloud Account please submit a Service Now ticket
+For problems or quesions involving your Campus Cloud Account please submit a Service Now ticket.

 ![assets/img/service-now.png]({{site.url}}assets/img/service-now.png)